vsmac/Filesystem/README.md

 step6: Add the following line to export the directory:

   /mnt/nfs_share *(rw,sync,no_subtree_check)  note: Replace * with specific client IP(s) or CIDR ranges for better security
+  rw: Stands for Read/Write.
+  sync: Requires changes to be written to the disk before they are applied.
+  No_subtree_check: Eliminates subtree checking.

 step7: Apply the Configuration